PitPik/colorPicker/README.md

 <img src="images/screen-shot-all.png" />

-All the W3C 2.0 calculations for readability are also based on opacity levels of all layers<br>
+All the WCAG 2.0 calculations for readability are also based on opacity levels of all layers<br>
 Supported color spaces are: (* also displayed as colors in realtime)<br>
 rgb *, hsv(b) *, hsl *, cmyk, cmy, Lab, XYZ, HEX